It'd be shocking if Warriors went to White House

 - The team's coach Steve Kerr in May called Trump a 'blowhard'

-Washington (CNN)It would quite a shock and seriously awkward if the Golden State Warriors went to the White House for the customary congratulations from the President.
+Washington (CNN)It would be quite a shock and seriously awkward if the Golden State Warriors went to the White House for the customary congratulations from the President.

 The President is Donald Trump and the Warriors are, well, the Warriors.
 The team's coach Steve Kerr in May called Trump a "blowhard" who "couldn't be more ill-suited to be President."